ryanflannery/oxbar/README.md

 * FreeType fonts styled & rendered easily, with all font options
 * Fully configurable display via the command line or config file
 * Left/Right/Center aligned widgets, and any combination of those
-* Configuration file support multiple themes that can be chosen at runtime
+* Configuration file supports multiple themes that can be chosen at runtime
 * Types of stats supported:
    * Battery/AC status, progress bar, time remaining
    * Brightness level w/ progress bar (via Xrandr(3))